 A great legacy for Chef Kerry Simon.

 Chef Kerry Simon was a fixture in Las Vegas since the late 1990s when he helped open the restaurants at Bellagio.
-He went on to create eponymously named restaurants at The Hard Rock and The Palms and his fantastic burger joint at Harrah’s.
+He went on to create eponymously named restaurants at the former Hard Rock Hotel, The Palms and his fantastic burger joint at Harrah’s.
 Then with this restaurant he moved into a space where few celebrity chefs have dared to tread: Downtown Las Vegas.

 Carson Kitchen is located in the former John E Carson motel building, which was revamped in 2014 to contain a bunch of small businesses in the former motel room spaces.
 Although the address is 6th Street, the restaurant actually faces Carson Avenue and there isn’t much in the way of signage so forgive yourself if you can’t find it immediately.